 Tour this Romantic Airstream Reimagined by an Artist and Textile DesignerDisclaimer: This post may contain affiliate links, meaning, if you click through and make a purchase we may earn a commission.
 This is at no additional cost to you.
 View our full-disclosure here.

 Have you ever come across a photo and were instantly transported to another time and place?
 Where your body is suddenly overcome with a sense of peace and a feeling that anything is possible?

 That’s how I felt when I first came across Marjorie, the renovated Airstream of Bonnie Christine.
+I love how the interior is whimsical, romantic, and reflects Bonnie’s personal style and passion for textiles.
 It was as though I stumbled into another world, one created by someone else I instantly felt inspired by and wanted to know more about.

 So you can imagine how excited I am to share her camper tour with you today!

 Not only is Bonnie a wife, mother, artist and self-taught textile designer, but she’s also an online educator who’s passionate about helping others follow their BIG dreams.

 She lives in a beautiful farmhouse in North Carolina with her husband, David, and their two small children, Bear and Ollie.

 Although they dreamed of owning an Airstream since they were married 10 years ago, it wasn’t until recently that they made that dream a reality.
 They purchased a 1962 Airstream Outlander and named her Marjorie, after the original owner.
 And while she had already been restored with new axles, plumbing, electrical and cabinets, she was the perfect blank slate for this family to update and make their own.

 They took her out on their first month-long adventure this past summer, exploring Colorado, Wyoming, Oregon, California, and Arizona before returning home to North Carolina.